xNoBanOnlyZXC/xNoBanOnlyZXC/README.md

 ---

-### 🎉 Fun Facts:
+### 🔮 Facts:
-- I use Linux as my primary OS 🐧.
+- I use Windows as my primary OS.
-- Passionate about open-source projects and community contributions 🌱.
+- Passionate about open-source projects and community contributions.
-- Enthusiast in machine learning and artificial intelligence 🧠.
+- Enthusiast in IoT technologies and web/backend development.

 ---